textInput constant Null safety

 The following incoming methods are defined for this channel (registered using MethodChannel.setMethodCallHandler).
 In each case, the first argument is a transaction identifier.
 Calls for stale transactions should be ignored.

 TextInputClient.updateEditingState: The user has changed the contents of the text control.
-The second argument is a String containing a JSON-encoded object with seven keys, in the form expected by new TextEditingValue.fromJSON.
+The second argument is an object with seven keys, in the form expected by TextEditingValue.fromJSON.

 TextInputClient.requestExistingInputState: The embedding may have lost its internal state about the current editing client, if there is one.
 The framework should call